 If you were bitten by a dog, you may be able to sue the dog owner for the injuries that you have sustained.
 Sometimes, a settlement is reached without the need to file a lawsuit.
 However, there are times when you will have to file a lawsuit and sue the owner to recover the full compensation eligible to you.
 If you have been bitten by a dog, you will need to contact personal injury lawyer, Christopher Jackson to assist you in moving forward.

 When to File a Lawsuit?

-If you were attacked by a dangerous animal, you should pursue a lawsuit against the owner of a dog.
+If you were attacked by a dangerous animal, you should pursue a claim against the owner of a dog.
 Dogs and other animals should be under the control of their owners.
 If an owner is unable to prevent their dog from attacking someone, they can be held responsible.
-If you have been bitten by a dog, you should contact a personal injury lawyer immediately.
+If you have been bitten by a dog, you should contact personal injury lawyer Christopher Jackson in Kentucky or Ohio immediately.

-When the behavior of a dog r other animal leads to injury, the owner can be held responsible.
+When the behavior of a dog or other animal leads to injury, the owner can be held responsible.
 The scope of the culpability and evidence required in a legal case differs in Kentucky and Ohio.
 Call personal injury lawyer Christopher Jackson in Kentucky or Ohio for the legal requirements in your state.